NukeJS/portfolio/content/blog/install-tailwind-css-in-nuxt-js.md

 ## Getting Started

-First we need to generate a Nuxt.js project.
+First, we need to generate a Nuxt.js project.

 *You can skip this part if you already generated a project.*